Mandaic lead rolls

-Mandaic lead rolls, sometimes also known as Mandaic amulets or sheets, which are related to Palestinian and Syrian metal amulets, are a specific term for a writing medium containing incantations in the Mandaic script incised onto lead sheets with a pin.
+Mandaic lead rolls, sometimes also known as Mandaic amulets or sheets, are a specific term for a writing medium containing incantations in the Mandaic script incised onto lead sheets with a pin.
 Some Mandaic incantations are found on gold and silver sheets.
 They are rolled up and then inserted into a metal capsule with loops on it to be worn around the neck on a string or necklace.

 History

 These metal objects were produced by the Mandaeans, an ethnoreligious group, as protective talismans.
 Their inscribed texts are related to inscriptions written in ink on earthen ware bowls, the so-called Aramaic incantation bowls.
-The metal variants, however, can contain much longer texts and are often incribed on several lead sheets with catch-lines to indicate the continuation of the text onto the next sheet.
-The lead rolls date to Late Antiquity (3rd–5th centuries CE) with their textual forerunners going back to the Late Parthian period and originate from Iraq (Central and South Iraq) and Iran (Khuzistan).
-Major established sites of finds are al-Qurnah, Kish, Tulūl al-Bārūda/Coche, Ctesiphon, with the first to be discovered in graves 1853 by John George Taylor in Abu Shudhr north of the Shatt al-Arab and copied by Sir Henry Creswicke Rawlinson.
+The metal variants, however, can contain much longer texts and are often inscribed on several lead sheets with catch-lines to indicate the continuation of the text onto the next sheet.
+The lead rolls date to Late Antiquity (3rd–5th centuries CE) with their textual forerunners going back to the Late Parthian period and originate from Iraq (Central and South Iraq) and Iran (Khuzestan).
+Major established sites of finds are al-Qurnah, Kish, Seleucia (Sittacene), Ctesiphon, with the first to be discovered in graves 1853 by John George Taylor in Abu Shudhr just north of the Shatt al-Arab and copied by Henry Creswicke Rawlinson.
 It was followed nearly sixty years later by the publication of an exemplary specimen in 1909.
 Most of the objects came and still come through illicit antiquities trade.